fusionlanguage/fut/doc/reference.md

 ### Collections

-In addition to arrays, Ć has eight built-in collection types:
+In addition to arrays, Fusion has eight built-in collection types:

 * `List<T>` is a resizable array (`std::vector` in C++, `ArrayList` in Java)
 * `Queue<T>` is a FIFO (first in, first out) collection